tnaake/tnaake.github.io/_posts/2019-09-19-setup_githubpages.md

    #overlay_image: /images/slide-code2.png
    #overlay_filter: 0.3
 ---
+```

+directly followed by
+<pre class="prettyprint pre-scrollable"><code>
 &lbrace;% include toc %&rbrace;
-```
+</code></pre>

+to include a table of contents for navigation.

-and included to this file information on CV, Research, Publications, Software,
+Subsequently, I added to this file information on CV, Research, Publications, Software,
 Talks and Posters.